British American Tobacco p.l.c. (NYSE:BTI) Declares $0.83 Quarterly Dividend

 British American Tobacco p.l.c.
-(NYSE:BTI – Get Free Report) declared a quarterly dividend on Thursday, February 12th.
-Investors of record on Tuesday, December 29th will be paid a dividend of 0.8349 per share on Monday, February 8th.
+(NYSE:BTI – Get Free Report) announced a quarterly dividend on Thursday, February 12th.
+Investors of record on Friday, July 10th will be paid a dividend of 0.8349 per share on Wednesday, August 19th.
 This represents a c) dividend on an annualized basis and a dividend yield of 5.6%.
-The ex-dividend date is Tuesday, December 29th.
+The ex-dividend date of this dividend is Friday, July 10th.

 About British American Tobacco